 Think of a snowball rolling along the ground: As it gets bigger, it can pick up more and more snow.
 Each conquered balance gives you more money to help pay off the next one more quickly.
 When you pay off your smallest debts first, those paid-off accounts build up your motivation to keep paying off debt.

-Plus, the debt snowball method might have a positive impact on your credit scores (especially if you opt to eliminate credit card debt first).
+Plus, the debt snowball method might quickly have a positive impact on your credit scores (especially if you eliminate credit card debt first).
 Better credit can save you money in other areas of your life as well.

 Let’s take the same accounts we used in the first example.